Pixadus/pixadus.github.io/content/day59.md

 Bleaching doesn't mean the coral are **dead**, per se - just without a source of nutrients.
 As water temperatures decrease, *zooxanthellae* are allowed to move back in to the coral - so it's not an instant-death scenario.

-That said, coral bleaching *is* a primary cause of coral death due to starvation - and, if climate change continues unabated, we might be seeing extensive widespread deaths of entire coral ecosystems within the next few years (in 2005, for instance, approximately **half** of the [reefs in the Caribbean died](https://oceanservice.noaa.gov/facts/coral_bleach.html) due to a large coral bleaching event, and ).
+That said, coral bleaching *is* a primary cause of coral death due to starvation - and, if climate change continues unabated, we might be seeing extensive widespread deaths of entire coral ecosystems within the next few years (in 2005, for instance, approximately **half** of the [reefs in the Caribbean died](https://oceanservice.noaa.gov/facts/coral_bleach.html) due to a large coral bleaching event).

 <div class="gallery">
     <a href="https://live.staticflickr.com/65535/53026546904_a59a4da0a6_o_d.jpg" data-ngthumb="https://live.staticflickr.com/65535/53026546904_24c8cf320b_c_d.jpg"></a>